-State Health Plan members can visit the Plan's Opioid Resource Center for more information.
+HBRs are encouraged to share this information with their employees.
+In addition, State Health Plan members can visit the Plan's Opioid Resource Center.

-Get the facts.
-Together we are more powerful than opioids, and we can all help play a part in ending the epidemic.
+Help your employees get the facts.
+Together we are more powerful than opiolds, and we can all help play a part in ending the epidemic.